 The Upham’s Corner implementation process builds on goals established by the community.
 These are outlined in both Imagine Boston 2030 and the Upham’s Corner Station Area Plan of the Fairmount Indigo Planning Initiative.
-The implementation process focuses on putting those plans into effect by developing strategic parcels in the neighborhood.
-It will produce a Request for Proposals (RFP) for a developer to deliver:
+The process focuses on putting those plans into effect by developing strategic parcels in the neighborhood.

-This unique partnership is fully committed to working closely with community partners.
-We want to promote economic development without displacement.
+We're committed to working closely with community partners.
+We want to promote economic growth without displacement.

-We're providing strategic public investment in the creation of affordable housing and affordable commercial space along the Fairmount Indigo corridor.
-Our goal is to preempt gentrification typified by private speculation attracted by public investment in transportation.
+We're investing in affordable housing and commercial space along the Fairmount Indigo corridor.
+Our goal is to prevent gentrification.

 Upham’s Corner is a revitalized commercial, cultural, and community center.
 It is a celebration of diversity.
 It's also an arts and cultural anchor of the Fairmount Indigo Corridor.

 Upham’s Corner has been consistently identified as an arts and culture destination.
-Previous planning initiatives laid important groundwork for the concept of establishing a neighborhood Arts and Innovation District in Upham’s Corner.
+Previous planning initiatives laid important groundwork for establishing an Arts and Innovation District.

 The Upham’s Corner Arts and Innovation District is based on the belief that we can create sustainable opportunities for local residents and businesses.
 We can do this by empowering the entrepreneurial talent that exists in the neighborhood.